 When you're done, it's also easy to remove the CPX and accessories and use them in another project.
 The rest of the Inchworm can be recycled.
 That's why programmable cardboard robots are a great first electronics project for kids and beginners!

 The Circuit Playground Express Base Kit is a good choice for this project, because it comes with the USB cable to program the board, a battery holder, and three AAA batteries.
+Or, to get all the electronics you need for this project (plus many more beginning robotics activities), get the Bots! book and parts bundle.
 You can also buy the Circuit Playground Express and accessories separately.